monalisanpereira/budget-app/README.md

 # Todo
 ## MUST

-27/11 - CONTROLLER: authorization, error alerts, redirect path
+29/11 - CONTROLLER: authorization, error alerts, redirect path (budgets ok, expenditures ok)
         VIEW: hide buttons and options if not authorized fix views to add error messages on general layout

-28/11 - fix bootstrap/rails 7 issue: dropdown not working when changing pages bc of turbolinks?
+29/11 - fix bootstrap/rails 7 issue: dropdown not working when changing pages bc of turbolinks?

 fix breadcrumbs
 make it possible to edit users' roles make it possible to choose different currencies on family new/edit add return button to new/edit pages

-29/11 - make video etc
+30/11 - make video etc

 30/11 - submission deadline